Overv/SteamWebAPI/README.md

 Retrieve the avatar of the specified group as bitmap.

+**bool SendTypingNotification( User user )**

+Let a user know you're typing a message.
+Should be called periodically.

+**bool SendMessage( User user, String message )**

+Send a text message to the specified user.

 **ServerInfo GetServerInfo()**

 Returns info about the server, as specified in the *ServerInfo* class.
 This is the only call besides *Authenticate* that does not require a valid user session.